* DATA STRUCTURE APTITUDE *

 greater than 1 or less than –1.

-18. What is the bucket size, when the overlapping and
+18. What is the bucket size, when the

 collision occur at same time?